Tiny Toons Looniversity - Season 2

 Themes:

-College life, roommates, art, animal photography, the big city, always being the person that takes the pictures, ACME, picture day, pimples, bad hair days, being honest, self discovery, yearbook, space travel, classes, video game addiction, homesickness, twins, fame, memes, secret societies, pledge week, fears, weak ankles
+College life, roommates, art, animal photography, the big city, always being the person that takes the pictures, ACME, picture day, pimples, bad hair days, being honest, self discovery, yearbook, space travel, classes, video game addiction, homesickness, twins, fame, memes, secret societies, pledge week, fears, weak ankles, monarchies, and sight gags.

 Language: “I came here to eat bird seed and kick butt, but I’m all out of seed.”